a1aw/vesc_builder/README.md

 # vesc_builder
-A docker environment for compiling VESC Tool 6.02+.
+A docker environment for compiling VESC Tool.

-Currently a Ubuntu 22.04 docker environment is used.
+Currently a Ubuntu 24.04 docker environment is used.
 Could change to another distro later on.
+The build is now targeted at 6.02 only.
+If you want to build newer versions, the script has to be changed.

 ## Usage